DCF valuation

 Profits do no necessarily bring in cash to the company (as profits are calculated using the accrual principle).
 Therefore it makes sense to discount cash flows instead.
 If we discount free cash flows we also get rid of the double counting problem.
 Financial theory would also suggest that unless a company has very high return opportunities for expansion (or is investing very badly) then the difference in valuation between a dividend discount valuation and a free cash flow discount valuation will be comparatively small.

-Relationship with valuation ratios
+Relationship to valuation ratios

 Two companies with the same growth prospects, similar profitability, similar debt levels (relative to profits) and trading at a price which reflects the same discount rate, would then be on similar PE ratios.
 Even if debt levels were different they would have similar EV/EBITDAs.